HS-IRBs News July 2012

 Important Reminder Regarding Requests to Defer IRB Oversight

-In addition to reviewing HS-IRBs Guidelines for Ceding IRB Review , study teams who wish to request that IRB oversight for their study be deferred to a non-UW-Madison IRB that is not part of WIC or Meriter must check with the proposed IRB of record to confirm whether it is willing to assume IRB oversight for UW-Madison.
+In addition to reviewing Guidelines for Ceding IRB Review to an External IRB , study teams who wish to request that IRB oversight for their study be deferred to a non-UW-Madison IRB that is not part of WIC or Meriter must check with the proposed IRB of record to confirm whether it is willing to assume IRB oversight for UW-Madison.
 Not all IRBs will agree to assume IRB oversight for another institution and we have had several requests for deferral that have been declined by the proposed IRB of record.
 Failure to contact the proposed IRB of record to confirm it is willing to assume oversight can cause significant delays in obtaining IRB approval for a study.
 If you have questions about the deferral process, please contact Carol Pech (email@example.com).

 Update on the Community-Based Research (CBR) Working Group